Ivana-Djordjevic/quiz-game-time/README.md

 - WHEN the game is over
 - THEN I can save my initials and my score**

-While I have met the requirements for this project, I believe there is still room for improvements ie:

-- <u>code optimization:</u> add function to arrange the highscores in descending order, it is currently being displayed in the order the scores were received.

 The images below will disaply what the quiz looks like:

 ![intro page](https://user-images.githubusercontent.com/127266659/233449285-e5c2d996-dab0-463d-96b0-8b9035efdf28.jpg)